1962 Ice Hockey World Championships

 The World Championships were in jeopardy of being cancelled to the political situation in Europe and the Berlin Wall.
 Sweden won their third World, and their ninth European title.
 Canada, represented by the Galt Terriers, lost only to the Swedes finishing second, followed by the host Americans.
-In the 'B' pool the Australian team defeated Denmark for their first victory ever.
+In the 'B' pool, the Australian team defeated Denmark for their first victory ever.

 Political issues

 The World Championships were scheduled to be hosted in Colorado Springs, Colorado, but the event was placed in jeopardy due to the political situation in Europe.
 When the Berlin Wall was constructed in 1961 by East Germany to prevent its citizens from fleeing to the West, NATO responded with travel restrictions which prevented the East Germany national ice hockey team from attending the World Championships.
-Canadian Amateur Hockey Association president Jack Roxburgh felt that politics should not affect sports, and the decision went against the goodwill and relations established by teams traveling behind the Iron Curtain.
+Canadian Amateur Hockey Association president Jack Roxburgh felt that politics should not affect sports, and that the decision went against the goodwill and relations established by teams traveling behind the Iron Curtain.
 He called for the International Ice Hockey Federation to unite in opposition to the NATO decision.
 Teams from the Soviet Union and other communist countries ultimately chose to withdraw in protest of the NATO decision.